Debugging Electron.js native crashes on GNU/Linux

 As explained previously, Breakpad symbols can only be used to augment dumps produced by the exact binaries that the symbols have been extracted from.
 It follows that it is not possible to make use of the Breakpad symbols published for the official Electron.js releases for a custom build of Electron.js.
 If you are building Electron.js from source, then you also need to extract the Breakpad symbols from your build as the official Electron.js builds do and store them somewhere you can reference them later.

-tool distributed by Breakpad to extract the symbols from the
+distributed by Breakpad to extract the symbols from the various

 flag.